 - Jabber ID (= JID, username and domain, e.g. firstname.lastname@example.org)

 (Jabber passwords are stored as hashed SCRAM-SHA-1 and in plain text for all Jabber transport services.
 We do not like saving the transport passwords in plain text as well as you most likely won’t like it, but it simply has technical reasons.
 We take your privacy seriously, so we never will use this information in any form.
 Anyway, it is a good security practice to always use a unique password for each service or website that you access, and we strongly encourage you to use an unique password for all of our services as well.)

 - Roster (= contact list)

 - Offline messages

 (Private messages are instant messages that you send to other XMPP/Jabber users on our or other servers.
 If your messages are sent through other services then it is possible that those services can log your messages, and we do not have control over those services.
 However, your messages are never intentionally logged here on our server.
 If you are not online when someone sends you a message, the message is stored on our server for delivery when you log in again.
-This so called offline message storage is not encrypted.
-After the delivery the offline messages are automatically deleted on our server.)
+This so called offline message storage is not encrypted and messages are kept for 93 days.
+After delivery, the offline messages are deleted automatically and also before the expiry of the specified retention period on our server.)

 - Timestamp of last logon/logoff action